NetrexMC/Netrex/docs/api/ecs/README.md

 the **Entity Component System** and how it's used within Netrex.
 If you're looking for how Entities are implemented within a world, visit the [Worlds](/worlds/README.md) documentation.

 ## How it works?
-Netrex takes a huge inspiration from the [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) and uses it to create a powerful, dynamic API.
+Netrex takes a huge inspiration from the [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) design and uses it to create a powerful, dynamic API.

-Entities are composed of components, each component being a implementation of the `Component` trait.
+The main concept with a **Entity Component Sytem** is that Entities are composed of components; each component being a implementation of the `Component` trait, and as such, does not need to be implemented for every entity.
 This allows all entities to be dynamic and modified at any point.

-For example, imagine we want a `Player` entity to have infinite health because they are now in spectator mode; We can simple just register the `InfiniteHealth` component to the player, and now that player will have inifinite health until we remove that component.
+For example, imagine we want a `Player` entity to have infinite health because they are now in spectator mode; We can simple just register an `InfiniteHealth` component to the player, and now that player will have inifinite health until we remove that component.
+One question that arises is how do we differentiate a `Player` entity from a `Mob` or something?
+Simple!
+We check if the entity has a `Player` component.

 This design allows us to be flexible in that not every entity needs to share the same components, remaining implicit while still being explicit.